Incoming Central Bank governor acted ‘unreasonably’ in hacking claim

 Mr Hughes said he has not been in touch with Irish officials.

-Ireland’s Minister of Finance, Paschal Donohoe, has said his Government does have the ability to annul the appointment of Mr Makhlouf, but only if there is grave misconduct.
+Minister of Finance Paschal Donohoe has said his Government does have the ability to annul the appointment of Mr Makhlouf, but only if there is grave misconduct.

-“These are big organizations, stuff happens, things go wrong,” Mr Hughes said, “and when it does I want people to own it, fix it, learn from it, and be accountable.”
+“These are big organisations, stuff happens, things go wrong,” Mr Hughes said.
+“And when it does I want people to own it, fix it, learn from it, and be accountable.”